 Cyber Monday deals at Target: Our favorite sales to shop now

-This holiday season, Target kicked off Black Friday earlier than usual with the introduction of its Holiday Best deals.
-And many of those sales are still going on through Cyber Monday.
-With weekly deals on select items, all bearing "Holiday Best" labels to indicate that the product has reached its lowest planned price of the season, Target has basically turned Cyber Monday into Cyber November.
+Target has been celebrating Black Friday all month long with the introduction of its Holiday Best deals.
+And those seasonal savings just keep on coming through Cyber Monday.
+With weekly deals on select items, all bearing "Holiday Best" labels to indicate that the product has reached its lowest planned price of the season, Target has practically turned Cyber Monday into Cyber November.
 And with its holiday price match guarantee, which allows shoppers to price match products through Christmas Eve (Dec.
 24), Target deals have been flowing all month long.

 In addition to the featured deals below, be sure to check out these stand outs from Target's sale: